zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 ![Configuration of Zowe 3.0 workflow](../images/zosmf/workflow-zoweConfiguration.png)

 You can see the workflow details by expanding the Workflow details panel.
-This workflow has three main steps.
+This workflow has three main steps:

 ### 1. **Define variables**